 There are two 22 week semesters in every year of the programme.
 Each semester consists of 50% practice and 50% theory.

-Each year of the course has a title and follows a specific focus which is directly related to the kinds of skills and activities that the student will be expected to be learning during this year of the course.
+Each year of the course has a title and follows a specific focus which is directly related to the kinds of skills and activities that the student will be expected to be learning during that year of the course.
+Every module on the course is mapped against the NMC Standards of Competency; QAA Benchmarks Healthcare Professions; the QAA Benchmarks for Nursing and the Graduate Headstart Employability Skills.
+This mapping indicates the transferable skills that students can achieve at each stage of the course.

 Year 1: Contributing to Care (Level 4)